rufuspollock/climate-negotiations/README.md

-Information on the UNFCC climate negotiations using the [Earth Negotiations Bulletin][enb] from the IISD.
+Information on 20 years of the UN Climate Change negotiations from the [Earth Negotiations Bulletin][enb] of the IISD.
 The [Earth Negotiations Bulletin (ENB)][enb] produced by the IISD provides the richest and most neutral reporting system on the United Nations negotiations on the environment.
-The [ENB volume 12][vol12], in particular, have been covering for more than 20 years the discussions of the UN Framework Convention on Climate Change.
+The [ENB volume 12][vol12], in particular, have been covering for more than 20 years the discussions of the UN Framework Convention on Climate Change (UNFCCC).

 [enb]: http://www.iisd.ca/enb/
 [vol12]: http://www.iisd.ca/enb/vol12/